 The Empire State Carousel is a beautiful example of a traditional country fair ride.
-Called “the museum you can ride,” it has 25 hand-carved animals representing the agricultural and natural resources found in New York State, and chariot rides of a scallop shell (the State shellfish), an Erie Canal boat, and an original lover’s tub.
+Called “a museum you can ride on,” it has 25 hand-carved animals representing the agricultural and natural resources found in New York State, and chariot rides of a scallop shell (the State shellfish), an Erie Canal boat, and an original lover’s tub.

 Eight-foot curved murals depict moments in New York history, from the arrival of the Half Moon to the construction of Levittown.
 The hand-carved frames around the mirrors depict 11 different regions of New York, and carved place-names highlight towns all over the state.
 Even the sweeps of the carousel feature over 300 feet of hand stencils of the bluebird, rose, apple, sugar maple leaf and state map!

 First conceived in 1983 by head carver Gerry Holzman and guided to completion by him, the carousel and its hand-crafted band organ were donated to The Farmers’ Museum by the Empire State Carousel Association.
 Featuring original contributions by over 1,000 New York volunteer artisans and artists, it opened on Memorial Day 2006.
 The Empire State Carousel, which is housed in a twelve-sided building, is open during museum hours.